-July 2002
+July 2003

 Copper Mountain College welcomes all prospective and returning students to join the thousands who have achieved educational success right here in the beautiful Morongo Basin.
-Located in Joshua Tree, California, Copper Mountain Community College District is the newest accredited college in the California Community College system.

-At Copper Mountain College we are known for the unique tradition as the college built for and by the community.
-The dedication of our faculty and staff insures that all students are provided with the tools to decide upon and achieve their educational or vocational goals.
-With a current student population of just over 2,500, CMC offers its students the opportunity for a personalized education, in classes that are smaller than other institutions.
+Copper Mountain College is known as the college built for and by the community.
+The dedication of our faculty and staff ensures that all students are provided with the tools to decide upon and achieve their educational or vocational goals.
+With a current student population of just over 2,500, CMC offers its students the opportunity for a personalized education in classes that are smaller than at other institutions.

-In closing I wish to extend an invitation to all of you who are as committed as we are to receiving a quality education.
-Please contact the Office of Student Services by phone or in person to learn about programs and services tailored to fit your needs.
+In closing, I wish to extend an invitation to all of you who are as committed as we are to receiving a quality education.
+Please contact the Office of Student Services to learn about programs and services tailored to fit your needs.

-Sincerely
+Sincerely,